DadiBit/yaad/README.md

 - `TASKS_FILE`: Tasks file to use (default: `$YAAD_DIR/tasks.sh`)
 - `PACKAGES_DIR`: Directory where packages apk are located (default: `$YAAD_DIR/packages`)

+## Is it safe?

+**DO YOUR OWN RESEARCH**

+_Usually_, it is safe, since android protects you from breaking your device.

+- If you disable a crucial package you might softbrick your device.
+- You can always factory reset your device, but that means you'll lose all your data.

+- Also, disabling a package might severely degrade your device performance/battery life:
+    1. Some apps are actually designed to balance performance and battery life.
+    2. If an activity crashes since its package is disabled and gets called continuously from another package, it will drain your battery and maybe cause your device to bootloop.

+- A good idea is to remove Google and OEM bloatware, and then very varefully picking more obscure apps.
+    - Search online for the package name to find if there's a good reason to keep it.

+- Sidenote: if you start with 200 packages, don't try to go below 100: it's silly and you'll break a bunch of stuff (NFC, WiFi, Bluetooth, battery, etc.)[^1].

 ## TODO

 - [ ] `cmd` -> `pm` fallback